PierreMartin/weezrRepo/Roadmap.md

 - UserInteractions => handle "replies too" in TabNotificationsCenter
 - Query (Apollo ?) => See why we pass many times in some queries (like users)
-- Fix realtime when create new message at new thread
 - Fix forward photo in user detail
 - Fix tab unread message => not work at update
 - Fix websocket count unread messages in users grid, sometime stay at 0